Have you ever wondered why some guys have so much confidence and optimism, while you’re mired in self-doubt and paralysis by analysis?

 By investing so much time and money into my own personal development, I created a template that any guy can follow to improve his body, mind, social skills, style and, inevitably, his self-confidence.

-So I decided to distill the most important lessons I’ve learned about building self-confidence into my book Ready to Roar: How Shy, Quiet, Self-Doubting Guys Become Strong, Charming Self-Confident Men.
+So I decided to distill the most important lessons I’ve learned about building self-confidence into my book Man in Command: How to Grow From a Shy, Quiet, Self-Doubting Guy into a Strong, Charming, Self-Confident Man.

 Want to – finally! – learn how to live up to your full potential?

-Check out Ready to Roar to find out how to think, look, act and feel like a more formidable man.
+Check out Man in Command to find out how to think, look, act and feel like a more formidable man.

 I have to admit, I was reluctant to write any of this down, or share my process with anyone.